A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential equations: Introduction

 In case \eqref{diffhom} admits a reversible probability measure, the celebrated Bakry Emery curvature dimension criterion which involves the generator, the carr\'e du champs and the iterated carr\'e du champs is a sufficient condition for this reversible measure to satisfy a Poincar\'e inequality and a logarithmic Sobolev inequality.
 From these inequalities, one can respectively deduce exponential convergence to $0$ as $t\to\infty$ of the chi-square distance or the relative entropy between the marginal at time $t$ of the process and its reversible measure.
-This criterion has been generalized to entropy functions $U$ more general than $U(r)=(r-1)^2$ and $U(r)=r\ln(r)$ (see for instance \cite{AMTU}).
+These results have been extended to more general entropy functionals (see for instance \cite{AMTU}).

-In general, even when the stochastic differential equation \eqref{diffhom} admits an invariant probability measure, this measure is not reversible.
-It is well known both from a probabilistic point of view \cite{HHS} and the point of view of partial differential equations \cite{Arnoldcarlenju} that the presence of a contribution antisymmetric with respect to the invariant measure in the drift may accelerate convergence to this invariant measure as $t\to\infty$.
+In general, even when the stochastic differential equation \eqref{diffhom} admits an invariant probability measure, this measure might be not reversible.
+It is well known from both a probabilistic point of view \cite{HHS} and the point of view of partial differential equations \cite{Arnoldcarlenju} that a contribution in the drift term, antisymmetric with respect to the invariant measure, may accelerate convergence to this invariant measure as $t\to\infty$.